TeamOPTA 2026

 This session closes the loop on the day:

-from working safely around the vehicle, to learning how to operate and maintain it, to understanding how its internal design influences daily performance and long‑term success.
+from working safely around the equipment, to training and operations, to understanding how system design influences daily performance and long‑term success.

 3:30 – 4:00 PM